arfipod/joycon-tester-lab/README.md

 - It does not guarantee support in all browsers.
 - It does not guarantee support in all operating systems.
 - It does not guarantee support for clone Joy-Con controllers.
-- It does not validate any therapeutic, medical, clinical, or safety outcome.
-- It does not integrate with Open Bistimulation sessions yet.

 ## Recommended environment